cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Everything in one program package and controlled by one common graphical user interface.

-- CrypTool is fully available in both English and German.
-  The program itself also available in Polish and Spanish.

 - Many classic encryption methods, and for them either a manual cryptanalysis or an automatic analysis is offered (known-plaintext